-At Hulburt Law Firm, our construction injury attorneys are dedicated to helping injured workers navigate these cases and secure the compensation they deserve.
+At Hulburt Law Firm, our construction accident attorneys are dedicated to helping injured workers navigate these cases and secure the compensation they deserve.
 Below, we discuss the legal issues surrounding equipment-related construction accidents and the steps you can take to protect your rights.

 Equipment-related accidents often occur due to negligence, poor maintenance, or defective machinery.
 Common causes include: